ibilsolutions-careers/parvathy-ajith-mern/README.md

 ### Prerequisites

-Before running the application, ensure you have the following installed:
+Before running the application, ensure you have the following installed: (Skip this setup , if already installed)
 - **Node.js**: [Download Node.js](https://nodejs.org/)
 - **MongoDB**: Either local MongoDB instance or use **MongoDB Atlas**.